Quick links – skip to what you’re interested in:

 A common problem for anxious presenters, whether you are speaking on a video call or at a meeting, is talking too quickly, shaky voice and running out of breath.
 You’d think we all know how to breathe, wouldn’t you?
 But chances are unless we are musicians, singers, athletes or we’ve completed some good presentation skills coaching, we don’t know how to control our breath – and that’s something that makes a huge difference to our presentation skills.

 In the short term, if you start to talk too quickly, or feel short of breath when speaking, take a deep breath in through your nose and out through your mouth, then a normal breath, and continue.
 (If you’re wearing a microphone, or near a speaker do it quietly – as you don’t want to sound like Darth Vader!).
 You can disguise this action if you want to, by taking a moment to check your notes.

 In the long term, your breathing plays a huge role in the success of your presentations.
 Slow and measured breathing is characteristic of control and that’s the characteristic you want.
 Prepared, ready and in control.

 If you are breathing correctly when your hand is on your chest you should not experience much movement.
 When your hand is on your stomach and you breathe in you should feel it expanding.
-Functional breathing is evidenced by us using our diaphragm (not the chest) to breathe from, meaning that our stomach (side and back) is expanding as we breath in and fill that area with air and appears to be pushing out.
+Functional breathing is evidenced by us using our diaphragm (not the chest) to breathe from, meaning that our stomach (side and back) is expanding as we breathe in and fill that area with air that appears to be pushing out.

 When we were younger, we were likely to be breathing correctly, but over time we form bad habits and many adults tend to breathe incorrectly.
 If you watch animals breathing, they are doing it correctly – you’ll see their stomach and sides expand.